SustainDiffusion: Optimising the Social and Environmental Sustainability of Stable Diffusion Models: Related Work

-Research into energy efficiency in AI-based systems typically follows two primary approaches: hardware-based and software-based optimisations.
-Hardware-based methods involve quantization, model pruning, and sparsity augmentation, which reduce the computational load by modifying model architectures or utilising specialised hardware (e.g., TPUs, edge devices) \cite{choi2024stable, lai2024ondemand, zhou2023efficientbioai, mazurek2024investigation}.
+Our approach falls within the \textit{model optimisation} category, where we search for the optimal inference hyperparameter configuration and prompt structure to minimise both the energy consumption and bias of SD models.
+Other techniques in this category may involve model quantisation, pruning and sparsity augmentation, which reduce the computational load by modifying the internal model architectures.
 While effective, these methods often require extensive retraining or specific hardware configurations, limiting their generalisability.
-Additionally, recent research has shown how quantization may even increase the energy consumption of generative models \cite{bertazzini2025hidden}.
+Additionally, recent research has shown how quantisation may even increase the energy consumption of generative models \cite{bertazzini2025hidden}.
+Instead, our proposed approach treats SD models as a black box, not requiring changing the internal model architecture or fine-tuning the model.